What is Google business messaging? (+ how to use it)

 Adding Business Messages to your arsenal also enables you to provide the type of modern, omnichannel experience consumers have come to expect while promoting an ongoing dialogue with your customers.

-Start using Google Business Messages
+Start using Google Business Chat

 It’s simple to get started with Business Messages.
 Work with a Google partner—like Zendesk—to register with Business Messages, enable the platform, and optimize your program.
-Take advantage of the various features to create connections that count and provide a top-notch support experience for customers.
+Take advantage of the messaging tool’s various features to create connections that count and provide a top-notch support experience for customers.